SmartBear/readyapi4j/modules/testserver/README.md

         );
 ```

-Here we create a recipe that runs a google search 10 times, each with different values retreived
+Here we create a recipe that runs a Google search 10 times, each with different values retreived
 from the DataSource using PropertyExpansion syntax in the query parameters.